shopware/docs/guides/hosting/installation-updates/deployments/deployment-with-deployer.md

 The migrations need to be applied on the target server.

-> If you are deploying to a cluster with multiple web servers, please make sure to run the migrations only on one of the servers.
+{% hint style="danger" %} If you are deploying to a cluster with multiple web servers, please make sure to run the migrations only on one of the servers.
+{% endhint %}

 This step is defined in the `sw:database:migrate` job in the [`deploy.php`](deployment-with-deployer.md#deploy-php), which is part of the `sw:deploy` task group: